 (1) In this regulation —

-“Prices and Charges Paper” means a document containing details of pricing methods referred to in clause 6(3)(c) of Schedule 5 to the Act.
+“Prices and Charges Paper”, in relation to a corporation, means a document prepared by the corporation containing details of pricing methods referred to in clause 6(3)(c) of Schedule 5 to the Act.

 (2) The loss factor for a particular connection or a connection of a particular class is the factor for that connection or class specified in the most recent Prices and Charges Paper.